-Our advice draws on research findings showing the best ways to help children and young people who have had a trauma.
+Our advice draws on cognitive behavioural therapy (CBT) and research findings showing the best ways to help children and young people who have had a trauma.
 We have also talked to clinicians and researchers experienced in helping children—and their families—recover.

 Millions of children and teens experience traumatic or upsetting events each year.
 Luckily most fully recover—physically and mentally.